kammitama5/kammitama5.github.io/_posts/2017-12-11-Monday-December-11th.md

 - I'm also mentoring about 17 students online (yikes!).
 So far, so good.
 They all seem really nice!
 They email me at all hours of the day, so it's like Tech Support (haha).
 I like it so far, though!
 I have to finish up their Mentorship certificate (I can do that tomorrow during the day), also.

+- Oh, and I also got an invitation to help out with SCALE (Southern California Linux Expo) next year.
+I'm available on the weekends for that; it was a great experience and the organizer is always very supportive of persons like myself

 ## And...that's about it for now!